 I grew up in a place called Campbell’s Creek, on the outskirts of a small country town.
 In the early 1850s the area was settled by diggers, miners hoping to get rich on the alluvial gold which was discovered there.

 A hundred years later, I was born and then my sister.
 There were still gold mines and miners even then, but not so many.
-And the mines were deep underground, nosaffron1t shallow holes like they had been in the early days.
+And the mines were deep underground, not shallow holes like they had been in the early days.
 Our family lived in a tiny miner’s cottage with meter thick mud brick walls that my dad painted with lime wash.
 Dad wasn’t a miner.
 He worked night shift in a factory in the nearby town of Castlemaine.

 Our house was on a hill.
 On one side was an orchard and on the other side, a cow paddock with a falling down sandstone cow shed.
 The gravel road that ran in front of our house was called Elizabeth Street.
 My nana lived at the bus-stop end of Elizabeth Street and grandma and papa lived near the post-office end.
 Our house was halfway between them, with a huge golden poplar tree in the corner of the paddock.
 It was a good climbing tree.
 You could sit in its branches and watch the yellow council grader go up and down the road, smoothing the potholes out of our street.